JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

     export CX_INDPB=0.5
     export TOURNSIZE=4

     # Add any additional settings needed for your system.
-Default settings for lambda and polaris are given here.
+General settings and system settings need to be set by user, while GA settings don't need to be changed.
-    # General settings need to be set by user, while GA settings don't need to be changed.
+    # Default settings for lambda and polaris are given here.

     # If you have write access to the shared filesystem on your computation system (such as /lambda_stor),
     # you can save there.
 If not, make a directory in /tmp or somewhere else you can write.

     # Lambda Settings
     # export CANDLE_CUDA_OFFSET=1
-    # export CANDLE_DATA_DIR=/tmp/weaverr/data_dir
+    # export CANDLE_DATA_DIR=/tmp/<user>/data_dir

     # Polaris Settings
     # export QUEUE="debug"
-    # export CANDLE_DATA_DIR=/home/weaverr/data_dir
+    # export CANDLE_DATA_DIR=/home/<user>/data_dir

 More information on polaris job submitting (nodes, walltime, queue, etc...) can be found here: https://docs.alcf.anl.gov/polaris/running-jobs/